 If you run outside, there really isn’t anything that you need to do to clean up after a run.
 Obviously, the treadmill is a little different.
 You need to make sure that you wipe the dashboard and the belt after you finish your run.

-While running on the treadmill as compared to running outside might not be your first choice, there are plenty of ways to make running inside more enjoyable.
+Running on the treadmill as compared to running outside might not be your first choice.
+But there are plenty of ways to make running inside more enjoyable.
 Plus, you’re able to do things like watch Netflix or complete a virtual course.